 The investigator will:

 Participating in a formal interview can be stressful.
-The vulnerable person is encouraged to have a support person with them.
-The support person should be someone with whom the vulnerable person feels comfortable, trusts and has demonstrated their ability to maintain confidences.
+The vulnerable person will be encouraged to have a support person with them.
+The support person should be someone with whom the vulnerable person feels comfortable, has a strong sense of trusts and who has demonstrated their ability to maintain confidences.
 Where a guardian has been appointed, the guardian or empowered representative must be present at the interview.

 The term “findings” describes whether there is sufficient evidence to establish a particular allegation occurred — a “sustained” finding.
 If there is insufficient evidence, the finding is “not sustained”.

-With the vulnerable person’s agreement, the investigator will advise the local leadership (for example, the parish priest or manager of a CatholicCare community support program), so they can ensure the vulnerable adult is afforded added consideration and support.
+With the vulnerable person’s agreement, the investigator will advise the local leadership (for example, the parish priest or manager of a CatholicCare community support program), so they can ensure the vulnerable person is afforded added consideration and support.